 How to Pay for Assisted Living

-Many people ask if assisted living is covered by Medicare.
-While your personal health insurance coverage and your pharmaceutical coverage continues after relocating to a community, Medicare typically does not pay for assisted living.
+Many people believe assisted living is covered by Medicare.
+In fact, 57% of people surveyed said they plan to rely on Medicare to help pay for any senior care they might need.
+However, while your personal health insurance coverage and your pharmaceutical coverage continues after relocating to a community, Medicare typically doesn’t pay for assisted living.

 The Value of Assisted Living

-Do the math, consider the value.
+Do the math; consider the value.
 You may be surprised at how affordable assisted living really is.
-Here are a few other pieces of information that might be helpful to learn more about assisted living: